-It points out an important feature of virtualization: loss of monotonicity
+• It points out an important feature of virtualization: loss of monotonicity a) log of a virtual machine ???

 Virtualization technology causes a server's history to stop being a straight line.
 Instead it becomes a graph, where branches are made on replication and copy operations, and a previous state can be reached when a restore is performed.
 Data cannot be deleted easily, there can be many copies and the VM can be restored to an earlier version.